 - 1. If PJM and the TO determine that there is sufficient redundancy of Black Start resources and level of fuel assurance in the region, consistent with the minimum critical Black Start requirement defined in Attachment A of PJM Manual M-36 on System Restoration, such that there is no need to replace the terminating Black Start Unit in the restoration plan, PJM will initiate a final review and approval through the SOS-T committee of the TO's restoration plan and advise the TO whether such plan is adequate without a replacement Black Start Unit.
-In the event that PJM and the TO do not agree on whether there is a need to replace the terminating Black Start Unit in the restoration plan, PJM will initiate a review with SOS-T for additional technical assessment, and if after the SOS evaluation, an agreement is not yet achieved, the PJM Dispute Resolution process will be employed.
-Please refer to Section 4 of the PJM Manual for Administrative Services for the PJM Interconnection Operating Agreement (M33) for more details about the PJM Dispute Resolution process. - If PJM and the TO determine that there is a need to procure Black Start resources due to a Black Start termination/deactivation or a change in Black Start need, PJM shall proceed with the process defined in Section 10.2.1 to replace the withdrawing or deactivating Black Start resource. - If PJM and the TO determine that there is a need to procure Black Start resources due to failure of an RTO Wide Black Start RFP, PJM shall proceed with the process defined in Section 10.2.2 to address the Black Start resource need.
+In the event that PJM and the TO do not agree on whether there is a need to replace the terminating Black Start Unit in the restoration plan, PJM will initiate a final review, that PJM and the TO do not agree on whether there is a need to replace the terminating Black Start Unit in the restoration plan, PJM will initiate a review with SOS-T for additional technical assessment, and if after the SOS evaluation, an agreement is not yet achieved, the PJM Dispute Resolution process will be employed.
+Please refer to Section 4 of the PJM Manual for Administrative Services for the PJM Interconnection Operating Agreement (M33) for more details about the PJM Dispute Resolution process. - If PJM and the TO determine that there is a need to procure Black Start resources due to a Black Start termination/deactivation or a change in Black Start need, PJM shall proceed with the process defined in Section 10.2.1 to replace the withdrawing or deactivating Black Start resource. - 3.
+If PJM and the TO determine that there is a need to procure Black Start resources due to failure of an RTO Wide Black Start RFP, PJM shall proceed with the process defined in Section 10.2.2 to address the Black Start resource need.